 What It’s For?

 A common use of ECC is to encrypt data so that only specific people can decrypt it.
 This has several obvious real-life use cases, but the main usage is in encrypting internet data and traffic.
-For instance, ECC can be used to ensure that when an email is sent, no one but the recipient can read the message.
+For instance, you can use ECC to ensure that when you send an email, no one but the recipient can read the message.

 ECC is a type of Public Key Cryptography